 The Guns N’ Roses Game

 The iconic rock band of the 80s have brought out many a seminal track in their day.
 They have fans all over the world who love to tune in and listen to their music and the fact that they are touring is still testament to their dedication to their fans and their art.
 One way that their music has been immortalised forever is through NetEnt’s Guns N’ Roses game.
 You can spin the reels to some of your favourite tracks from the band and enjoy many of the motifs who made them who they are today.
-If you want to try this musical magnificence for yourself, you need only look to the NetBet casino to check it out.

 The Who are a seminal English rock band who were at the heart of the British Invasion of the 1960s.
 While their music was well-known to one generation, it was introduced to another when it was chosen as the title music for the CSI franchise.
 The original series opened to “Who Are You”, CSI New York used “Baba O’Riley”, CSI Miami had “Won’t Get Fooled Again, and CSI Cyber used “I Can See for Miles”.
 These were classic and highly rated TV shows and show a perfect example of how to bring attention and a new wave of fans to a group.